THREEhundo/sunrise-fr/README.md

-1.  gitignore doesn't hide .env
+1. test userRoutes in Postman

-2. test userRoutes in Postman
+1:30